zaghloul404/englishidioms/README.md

 **2. Preparing the Data:**

-We go through a series of eleven steps to process and refine the data from 'clean-output.docx' and save it in 'phrases.json.'
+We go through a series of twelve steps to process and refine the data from 'clean-output.docx' and save it in 'phrases.json.'
 Each step is managed by a specific Python module:

 - A_breakitup.py: Break the text in clean-output.docx into individual dictionary entries
+- A_splitrandom.py: **[New Module]** parse and split dictionary entries with random and unpatterned variations.
 - B_breakitup.py: Separate single phrase entries from multiple phrase entries
 - C_readit.py: Parse Dictionary Entries with Multiple Idiomatic Expressions
 - D_readit.py: Parse Dictionary Entries with single Idiomatic Expression
 - E_tidyup.py: Parse Optional Constants and Correct Special Entries in phrases.json
 - F_tidyup.py: Clean up the 'alt' and 'runs' Lists in phrases.json
+- FF_manualoverride.py: Manually override entries in phrases.json that do not follow expected patterns
 - G_asterisk.py: Parse Verbs Associated with the Asterisk in Dictionary Entries
 - H_hyphenated_words.py: Create Duplicates for Entries with Hyphenated Words
 - I_getpatterns.py: Generate Search Patterns for Idiomatic Expressions